markpbaggett/marks_ir_proposal/docs/source/contents/0_Repository_Infrastructure.rst

 As we set out to develop our next generation repository infrastructure, the University of Tennessee Libraries intends to launch two new repository applications (one for digital collections and one as an institutional repository).
-We intend for these applications to serve content to a variety of other systems.
+We intend for these applications to serve content to and interoperate with a variety of other systems.

 .. image:: ../images/overall_overview.png